stecrotti/UniformIsingModels.jl/README.md

 ## Notes
 The internals rely on dynamic programming.
-If you know of any implementation that's more efficient than this one please do let me know!
+If you know of any implementation that's more efficient than this one I'd be very happy to learn about it